W. Alexander is passionate about literary fiction. His work weaves philosophical and ethical themes.

-He loves literature focused on the existential, and his work is directly influenced by many modernist authors: Franz Kafka, Ernest Hemingway, T.S.
+He loves literature focused on the existential, and his writing is directly influenced by many modernist authors: Franz Kafka, Ernest Hemingway, T.S.
 Eliot, Fyodor Dostoevsky, J.R.R.
 Tolkien (his favorite), C.S.
 Lewis, and F.Scott Fitzgerald.
 Other writers who influence his work are J.K.
 Rowling, Jonathan Swift, Issac Asimov, Bernard Cornwell, and Victor Hugo.
 And of course, Voltaire, the man rightly distinguished from all others, who W. Alexander considers history and literature’s most influential person.

 Every book you have read, poem you have memorized, movie you have loved, and painting you have admired have one thing in common: someone, probably family, told the creator it wasn’t realistic.
 Go be unrealistic!#amwriting #WritingCommnunity #motivational— W. Alexander 📚 (@W_Alexander89) February 4, 2021